alexanderogle/infectionsim/README.md

 by building some infection simulations that I can eventually fit to actual data.

 ## Data Structures
-The three main data structures are as follows:
+The four main data structures are as follows:
 - Person
 - Population
 - Network